the workshops

 Early in the Spring Term schools will be invited to register to attend the Crucial Crew event in June.
 At this stage we would like to know how many year 6 pupils are likely to be attending, preferences for days of the week to attend.
 We aim to offer schools a choice of attendance days, but daily capacity is limited so early booking is advised.
 We aim to confirm all schools’ attendance days before the end of the Spring term.
 Whilst we will endeavour to accommodate requests to change days or pupil numbers we may not be able to do so due to capacity constraints.

-Pupils attending are divided into groups and each group will contain pupils from several schools; please assign your pupils to the various groups prior to attendance and to let us know of any pupils who may have special requirements and which group they are in.
+• Pupils attending are divided into groups and each group will contain pupils from several schools; please assign your pupils to the various groups prior to attendance and to let us know of any pupils who may have special requirements and which group they are in.
+Teachers may be asked to guide the groups around the workshops- guides will be briefed beforehand.

 -->